What Makes a Casino Review Actually Reliable?

 Even moderate friction can matter here.

-A site that looks easy during deposit but becomes inconsistent during cashout is not showing a small usability flaw.
-It is showing the reader where trust becomes weaker under pressure.
-Fresh conditions that appear late, payment methods that are challenged only at withdrawal stage, or repeated complaints around pending cashouts all tell the reader something much more important than a polished homepage ever could.
+Fresh conditions that appear late, payment methods that are challenged only at withdrawal stage or repeated complaints around pending cashouts all tell the reader something more important than a polished homepage ever could.

 That is why this section should never be light.